JZacharyG/StickyGraph/README.md

 ## Usage

-The first thing you should most certainly do is to download or clone this repository and open stickygraph.html in your favorite browser.
+The first thing you should most certainly do is point your favorite browser towards [http://jzacharyg.github.io/StickyGraph](http://jzacharyg.github.io/StickyGraph) and start playing!
+You can also download or clone this repository and open index.html, if you would prefer.

 #### Drawing and Pinning